 Important Note: This article is not intended to provide and should not be construed as legal advice for any purpose.
 We recommend that you consult with an attorney before submitting any legal correspondence to us, including a demand letter or a takedown request, or if you have any questions about IP rights.

 Indiegogo has adopted a general policy regarding copyright in accordance with the Digital Millennium Copyright Act of 1998 (“DMCA”).
 Indiegogo removes material that is the subject of a compliant DMCA takedown notice.
 Section 512 of the DMCA provides the rules for reporting copyright infringement and for filing a counter-notification.
+We reserve the right, in our sole discretion, to delete or disable User Content that has been alleged to be infringing, as well as to terminate User accounts associated with repeat infringers.

 Your DMCA notification must include substantially the following (please note that all information must be submitted in English):